KMCGamer/KMCGamer.github.io/_drafts/2018-5-21-webscraping.md

   - python
 ---

-Its been a little while since my last post.
-Its been pretty chaotic with my job search lately and what not.
-Been shot a couple times but I wont let that get me down!
-Anyways...

-## Background

 I started a new project called [Bladedrone](https://github.com/kmcgamer/bladedrone), which is an Angular 6 application for players of the free to play, first person shooter called ["Ironsight"]().
 My goal for this project is to allow users to view statistics on weapons, compare/sort them, as well as create & share custom builds.
 I am super excited about it and have been working on it almost every day!

 ## The Problem